Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips

-• Measure your room for the full footprint and walking lanes before committing to the layout.
+• Measure your room and walking lanes before committing to the full footprint.

-• Use throw pillows intentionally to “build” upper-back and neck support on the low back.
+• Use throw pillows on purpose to add upper-back and neck support.

 • Engage all alligator clips during setup to reduce seam drift between modules.

-• Keep a soft throw blanket on the primary seat zone to reduce day-to-day grime.
+• Keep a soft throw on the main seat zone to reduce day-to-day grime and make spill management easier than bare upholstery.

-• Treat snacks and drinks like you would around a dry-clean-only garment—use trays.
+• Treat snacks and drinks the way you would around a dry-clean-only garment: use trays.

-• Rotate who sits where week to week to spread wear patterns more evenly.
+• Rotate who sits where to spread wear more evenly.

-• Vacuum with a soft brush attachment on a consistent schedule to prevent buildup.
+• Vacuum with a soft brush attachment on a steady schedule.

 FAQs